Flag of the British South Africa Company: Anomalies

 As the British South Africa Company flag had no formal description or definition in the Royal charter, the design of the flag is not standardised.
 The most common discussion was if there was a red ring around the white disk.
 Versions of the flag held by the National Archives of Zimbabwe (including the final flag that flew over the Magistrates Court in Bulawayo) do not have the ring on it.
 But versions held by the British National Army Museum and Livingstone Museum in Zambia do.
-It was reported the version with red ring was used since 1889, and the version without ring began to use in 1893.
+It was reported that the version with a red ring was used since 1889, and the version without a red ring began to be used in 1893.
 There were also discussions as to if the flag had red or blue ensigns based upon it.
 Though ensigns based on the flag do appear on flag charts, it is speculated they were never used as Rhodesia did not border the sea.